-Move to rename Harlem sparks outrage over erasing black history
+Move to rename Harlem neighborhood sparks outrage over erasing black history

-NEW YORK New York City real estate companies' attempts to rename a Harlem neighborhood "SoHa" have enraged long-time residents of the historically black enclave, who say the move erases the community's rich cultural history.
+NEW YORK (Reuters) - New York City real estate companies' attempts to rename a Harlem neighborhood "SoHa" have enraged long-time residents of the historically black enclave, who say the move erases the community's rich cultural history.

 The neighborhood served as home and inspiration to generations of leading African Americans, including activists W.E.B.
-Du Bois and Malcolm X, who dubbed it "Seventh Heaven," and artists such as poet Langston Hughes, and singers Harry Belafonte and Ella Fitzgerald.
+Du Bois and Malcolm X, who dubbed it "Seventh Heaven."
+Artists such as poet Langston Hughes and singers Harry Belafonte and Ella Fitzgerald also lived there.

-The appearance in real estate ads of the "SoHa" nickname, echoing the high-priced, largely white Manhattan neighborhood of SoHo in lower Manhattan, angered Harlem's U.S. Congressman Adriano Espaillat, who vowed to introduce a House resolution to protect Harlem from being renamed.
+The "SoHa" name, echoing the high-priced, largely white Manhattan neighborhood of SoHo in lower Manhattan, has begun appearing in real estate listings for apartments located between 110th Street and 125th Street, and Realtor Keller Williams boasts a "SoHa Team" of agents on its website.

+Harlem's U.S. Congressman Adriano Espaillat vowed to introduce a House resolution to protect Harlem from being renamed.

 "#WeRHarlem!
 And we refuse to be called by any other name! #NY13 #HarlemStrong," @RepEspaillat wrote on Twitter on Monday.